csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 Other systems, such as ObjectStore, use memory-protection support provided by the operating system/hardware to detect writes to a block of memory and mark the block as a dirty block that should be written later to disk.

 - **Query language**: Iterators provide support for simple selection queries.
-To support more complex queries, persistent C++ systems define a query lan- guage.
+To support more complex queries, persistent C++ systems define a query language.

 A large number of object-oriented database systems based on C++ were de- veloped in the late 1980s and early 1990s.
 However, the market for such databases turned out to be much smaller than anticipated, since most application require- ments are more than met by using SQL through interfaces such as ODBC or JDBC.
 As a result, most of the object-oriented database systems developed in that pe- riod do not exist any longer.
 In the 1990s, the Object Data Management Group (ODMG) defined standards for adding persistence to C++ and Java.
 However, the group wound up its activities around 2002.
 ObjectStore and Versant are among the original object-oriented database systems that are still in existence.

 Although object-oriented database systems did not find the commercial suc- cess that they had hoped for, the motivation for adding persistence to program- ming language remains.
 There are several applications with high performance requirements that run on object-oriented database systems; using SQL would impose too high a performance overhead for many such systems.
-With object- relational database systems now providing support for complex data types, in- cluding references, it is easier to store programming language objects in an SQL
+With object- relational database systems now providing support for complex data types, including references, it is easier to store programming language objects in an SQL